 It has enjoyed an upswing in popularity ever since Dr. Mercola talked about its beneficial effects on Dr. Oz's show and Oprah.
 They have spoken about how, in addition to being one of the most powerful anti-oxidants we know of today, astaxanthin also shows great promise in protecting the skin against the sun.
-Supported by in vivo and in vitro studies, it shows an ability to:
+It has shown an ability to:

 There are only 2 known sources:

 As a free radical scavenger, astaxanthin is 65 times more powerful than vitamin C, 54 times stronger than beta-carotene, and 14 times more potent than vitamin E.

 One key area that it has a positive effect on, is your mitochondria:

 The anti-inflammatory properties are being seen to provide athletes with increased muscle performance and faster recovery.

 With its powerful antioxidant qualities, it scavenges free radicals created in muscle tissue after strenuous exercise, thus also protecting the mitochondria - the powerhouses of the cell.
 Mitochondria being the parts of the cell that convert food to energy using ATP, or adenosine triphosphate, they are vital for the maintenance of energy and stamina levels.